davidsun0/jclass/MANUAL.md

 - `invokespecial` takes a `Methodref_info` or a `InterfaceMethodref_info`
 constant
 - The ConstantValue attribute may take one of several constants.
-    - See the JVM Spec Table 4.7.2-A for details
+    - See the JVM Spec, Table 4.7.2-A for details
+- Several attributes can take multiple constant types

 ### Optional Constants

-Sometimes a constant is optional and a constant pool index may be zero (remember that constant pool indices start at 1). jclass will output a zero if the supplied value is NIL.
+Sometimes a constant is optional and a constant pool index may be zero (remember that constant pool indices start at 1). jclass will output a zero if the supplied value is `nil`.

 ### Constant Pool Functions